Frequently Asked Questions

 - What are the available membership types and dues amounts?

-The California Transit Association offers four categories of membership: Public Transit System, Commuter Rail Agency, Transit Support Group and Business Member.
+The California Transit Association offers four categories of membership: Public Transit System, Passenger Rail and Ferry Operators, Transit Support Group and Business Member.
 Dues are dependent on a number of factors, including membership type and organization size.
+Annual Business Member Packages are available.

 - How long does a membership last?